Manzanillo, Santa Teresa

 The best place for swimming is on Playa Ario, a 10-min hike north, across from the Rio Manzanillo.
 The coastal strip from here until the estuary of the Rio Bongo belongs to the » Wildlife Reserve Caletas Ario which protects sea turtles who come to these lonesome beaches to lay their eggs.

 Although Manzanillo is only a 20 min drive away from the bustling surf town of » Santa Teresa the tranquil beach village has so far escaped touristic development.
-There aren't any hotels in Manzanillo, only a small nature lodge hidden in the hills and some vacation rentals and simple cabinas for rent.
-A beachside restaurant serves typical Costa Rican dishes, and there are two small grocery store which sell basic supplies.
+There aren't any hotels in Manzanillo, only a small nature lodge hidden in the hills and some vacation rentals.
+A beachside restaurant serves typical Costa Rican dishes with nice beach and sunset views.

 The Caletas-Ario Wildlife Refuge

 The area north of Manzanillo is one of the last long uninterrupted stretches of pristine beach wilderness on the Nicoya Peninsula.

 Birds breed in the thickets at the river estuaries and sea turtles come to lay their eggs in the sand.
 The beach is an important nesting site for olive ridley and the highly endangered » leatherback seaturtles.
 It has therefore been converted into a wildlife sanctuary which stretches from the Rio Manzanillo until » Punta Coyote.

 In the middle of the reserve is the majestic Rio Bongo, one of the biggest rivers on the Nicoya Peninsula.
 It forms the border between the provinces of Guanacaste and Puntarenas.
 Very near its estuary the Rio Bongo is joined by the Rio Ario and the Rio Cano Seco.

 From Manzanillo to the estuary of the Rio Bongo it is 7 kms.
 Driving on the beach is strictly prohibited.
 You can take a tour on horseback, or walk by foot.